 Turn the standing mixture on to a low to speed to start with.
 The gelatin mixture will start to break up.
 Gradually add the honey mixture to the bowl with the gelatin.

-Turn the mixer up to high and continue mixing for around 10 minutes until it becomes thick like thickened creme.
+Turn the mixer up to high and check the mixture at the 7-8 minute mark and continue mixing until thick like thickened creme.

 If you are coating the top of the marshmallow (with nuts or coconut) sprinkle the coating onto the base of the prepared dish prior to pouring the mixture over the top.
 If dusting with arrowroot flour or coconut sugar (PALEO only) then sprinkle half evenly across the base of the dish, then add the mixture and sprinkle the remaining arrowroot or coconut sugar over the top.